jpswade/jpswade.github.io/_posts/2007-01-28-i-forgot-my-windows-logon-password.md

   What should I do?
 Reinstall?
 NO!
 </p>

 So how do you recover it?
-You can&#8217;t, BUT you can reset it&#8230;
+You can't, BUT you can reset it&#8230;

-There&#8217;s a nifty utility called [Offline NT Password & Registry Editor](http://home.eunet.no/~pnordahl/ntpasswd/) (aka ntpasswd) that will reset Windows NT/2K/XP passwords.
+There's a nifty utility called [Offline NT Password & Registry Editor](http://home.eunet.no/~pnordahl/ntpasswd/) (aka ntpasswd) that will reset Windows NT/2K/XP passwords.
 It runs from self-booting diskette or CD.
 Please note that it will not recover AD passwords, and may render EFS encrypted files permanently unreadable.

-To save wasting CD&#8217;s with small applications you can actually find this utility and a whole range of other useful recovery tools together on the [Ultimate Boot CD](http://ubcd.sourceforge.net/) (aka UBCD).
+To save wasting CD's with small applications you can actually find this utility and a whole range of other useful recovery tools together on the [Ultimate Boot CD](http://ubcd.sourceforge.net/) (aka UBCD).

-As if that isn&#8217;t enough Winternals (the same people who make [Sysinternals](http://www.sysinternals.com/) Freeware) offer a peice of software called [Administrator&#8217;s Pak](http://www.winternals.com/Products/AdministratorsPak/Default.aspx) which you can purchase from them.
+As if that isn't enough Winternals (the same people who make [Sysinternals](http://www.sysinternals.com/) Freeware) offer a peice of software called [Administrator's Pak](http://www.winternals.com/Products/AdministratorsPak/Default.aspx) which you can purchase from them.
 This software creates a bootable CD called [ERD Commander](http://www.winternals.com/Products/AdministratorsPak/Default.aspx#erdcommander2005) which contains a utility called Locksmith which allows you to reset lost passwords.